vaShuHallam/FinSightData-ML/README.md

-The system ingests live financial news, classifies sentiment per article using FinBERT, tags which company/sector each article concerns, aggregates scores into per-entity signals, and raises threshold-based alerts — all surfaced through an 8-page Streamlit dashboard.
+The system ingests live financial news, classifies sentiment per article using FinBERT, tags which company/sector each article concerns, aggregates scores into per-entity signals, and raises threshold-based alerts — all surfaced through an 8-page Streamlit dashboard

-## My Role — Frontend / Deploy (Victor Adeyemi)

-Responsible for the Streamlit dashboard (all 8 pages), service-layer/UI integration, caching strategy, deployment configuration, and end-to-end pipeline validation.

 ## Project layout